WisconsinAutonomous/WisconsinAutonomous.github.io/_posts/ros/2021-12-16-ros-overview.md

 **DISCLAIMER**: For developing the ROS 2 workspace, you _must_ use the created docker images.
 This is a requirement because we don't want to have to support multiple operating systems and have to deal with individual people's systems.
 The only place docker may not be used with this repository is on the actual vehicle (and with our own hardware).

-Docker is a powerful application that is out of the scope of this README.
+Docker is a powerful application that is out of the scope of this guide.
 Beyond Wisconsin Autonomous, knowing what and how to use Docker is a very valuable skill.
 To learn more, visit [their website](https://www.docker.com/).
 You can also find a huge amount of tutorials and resources just through Google.
 Please spend some time understanding Docker before continuing.
-For the remainder of this tutorial, it is assumed you understand `docker` and `docker-compose` at least on the surface.
+For the remainder of this tutorial, it is assumed you understand `docker` and `docker compose` at least on the surface.

 For all of the commands we'll mention, they must be run from within the target repository (i.e. `cd` into the `REPO` folder).

 ### Clone the Repository

-You should really already know how to do this.
 An example command to clone the `REPO` repository locally is provided below:

 ```bash
 git clone --recursive https://github.com/WisconsinAutonomous/REPO.git && cd REPO